causeeffect.org

 My illustrations are in "pdf" form, readable by modern computers with free software.
 Or I will attempt to mail interested readers my illustrations on request, although the article could stand independently.

-We discuss the widely held beliefs that "the naturalist world" is "dualistic," "paradoxical," "contradictory," "indeterminate" at some level, (as if it had some natural "flaws").
-But we conclude that it is, instead, the approach of many scientists that is "flawed", and thus nature just looks flawed to them.
-We discuss the history of this human flaw and its sad continued escalation.
+We discuss the widely held beliefs that ‘the Naturalist World’ is ‘dualistic,’ ‘paradoxical,’ ‘contradictory,’ and/or ‘indeterminate’ at some level, (as if Nature is ‘flawed’ or inadequate).
+But we conclude that it is, instead, the approach of many scientists that is ‘flawed’, and coupling that with scientists’ limitation in observing all of reality -- thus Nature just appears flawed to many scientists.
+We discuss the history of those human flaws, limitations, and overconfidence; and its sad continued escalation.

 PART 1 (Dualism, Paradoxes, Inconsistencies: In "Nature"?, or rather in Humans?)